Product photography: using surfaces and backdrops

 Learn how backdrops and surfaces contribute to the overall look and feel of product photography.

 This is part 3 of our series on product photography tips.
-Be sure to check out our previous articles about Natural Light and Composition.
+Be sure to check out our previous articles about Natural Light and Composition, as well as How to Shoot Shiny or Reflective Candle Containers.

 Developing a brand aesthetic